FAQ

 However, many acts of intimacy that a performer might be asked to do are not simulated, such as kissing, intimate touching, or nudity.
 These actions can be masked, but many performers and productions opt to depict real moments of intimacy instead.
 In these instances, Intimacy Professionals are choreographing real intimacy.

 Many productions mistakingly believe it is unnecessary to bring on an Intimacy Professional for scenes of kissing or other types of intimate touching not traditionally associated with “real sex.”
-However, kissing scenes have some of the highest risks because of the potential for fluid exchange and emotional bleed off.
+However, kissing scenes have some of the highest risks because of the potential for emotional bleed off and fluid exchange .
 Ensure you are protecting yourself and your actors by always bringing on a qualified Intimacy Professional to facilitate these scenes.

 It is also important to note that some Intimacy Professionals do choose to use their skills in consent, choreography, and harm reduction within the porn industry.
 This is typically considered a different role entirely, but there is a considerable amount of crossover between the two industries.